crux200/FaceRecognition/README.md

 # FaceRecognition
-This is Node Server Face Recognition APP
+This is the Face Recognition APP